mumtaz1000/mumtaz1000/README.md

 ### Hi there 👋 my name is Mumtaz Fatima
 ## Currently
 - Fullstack web developer internee at Nordic Web Team.
-- Working on PWA Studio and Google Analytics.
+- Working on vue.js, nuxt.js and storyblok to create a multi-language website.

 ## Education 🎓
 -  Bachelor's in Electrical Computer Engineering in 2014.